Oakland Cemetery (Iowa City, Iowa)

-Oakland Cemetery is located on the north side of Iowa City, Iowa, and has served as the main cemetery for Iowa City since 1843.
+Oakland Cemetery is on the north side of Iowa City, Iowa, and has served as the main cemetery for Iowa City since 1843.

 Cemetery history

 Oakland Cemetery was deeded to the residents of Iowa City on February 13, 1843.
 Over the years the cemetery has expanded to 40 acre.
 Supported by taxpayers, the cemetery is a non-perpetual care facility.
 As a public institution anyone can be buried in Oakland, but traditionally it was a Protestant cemetery; Catholics were usually buried in the nearby St. Joseph Cemetery, and Jewish Iowa Citians were buried at Agudas Achim Cemetery.
 Oakland is adjacent to Hickory Hill Park, a large natural area in Iowa City.